If you have heard of the National Guard or the Reserves, you have probably heard the phrase, “One Weekend a Month, Two weeks a Year.”

 I’m here to tell you that phrase is completely true.
 But it can also be a wildly inaccurate representation of the service commitment made by members of the Guard and Reserves.

 One Weekend a Month, Two weeks a Year is the minimum service requirement Reserve Component members are scheduled to serve.
 However, it’s more of a guideline than a hard and fast rule.
-It’s possible to serve much more than that in a year, up to and including serving on a full-time basis.
+It’s possible to serve much more than that in a year, up to and including serving full-time.
 Members can also serve less than this amount and still earn a Good Year toward retirement.

 Let’s take a deeper look at Guard and Reserves service requirements.
 We’ll start with a question about Guard and Reserve training, then dive deeper into the minimum annual service requirement you can expect, and the reality of what it means to serve in the Guard and Reserves.
 This article will serve as a primer for anyone considering joining the National Guard or Reserves.